-The Forest Stewardship council is a non-profit organization that sets certain standards to ensure that forestry is practiced in an environmentally responsible and socially beneficial banner.
+The Forest Stewardship Council® (FSC®) is a non-profit organization that sets certain standards to ensure that forestry is practiced in an environmentally responsible and socially beneficial manner.
 Forests are managed with consideration for people, wildlife, and the environment.

 FSC ensures that there is no-

 2. Wood harvested in violation of traditional and human rights